If I don’t look in the mirror I think I’m 30 again playing croquet!

 And it's not until I look in the mirror of the morning do I wonder where that old lady came from."

-It began with a spark of awe, watching a Queensland State Team Player execute a perfect jump shot.
+It started when she watched a Queensland State Team player hit a perfect jump shot.
 "I thought he was a genius," she says.
 "I thought, 'Oh my God.
 Fancy being able to do that.'"
-That moment led to another, watching a top-tier player, Peter Nicholson, dominate the lawn with effortless skill.
-It wasn’t just impressive; it was a call to Mary’s competitive side.
+Then she watched Peter Nicholson, a Queensland state player, in action.
+That did it.

 "He'd see a hoop, he'd just go for it, and through it would go sailing through," she recalls.
 "And I made a commitment to myself then.
 I wanna get that good.
 I wanna be able to do what he can do.”

-"I have now a goal," she states with clarity.
+"I have now a goal," she says.
 "I have a reason to practice."

-"I've got everything now that I had then," she concludes.
+"I've got everything now that I had then," she says.

 notion image